Host and VM Relationship

 This page includes the following details:

 Detailed VM Information—Enables users to drill through from the host summary to view detailed insights on each virtual machine operating on a given host.
-This includes both hardware and software specifications for the VMs, enabling a more granular analysis of the environment.
+This includes both hardware and software specifications for the VMs, and displays the cluster association for each VM, enabling a more granular analysis of the environment. |

 Lifecycle and Risk Analysis for VMs—Provides lifecycle dates (for example, End of Life, Obsolescence) and risk indicators for each VM.
-This visibility enables to identify potential risks associated with each VM and make informed decisions about resource management, upgrades, or decommissioning.
+Cluster-level information enables you to identify potential risks and lifecycle events not just at the VM level, but also to understand their distribution within clusters and their effect on overall cluster capacity and resource optimization.
+This visibility supports more informed decisions about resource management, upgrades, and decommissioning. |